Disaster: Plan and Recover Toolkit

 Business continuity plan

 How quickly your company can get back to business after a disaster often depends on emergency planning done today.
 Start planning now to improve the likelihood that your company will survive and recover.
 Review your emergency plans annually.
 Just as your business changes over time, so do your preparedness needs.
 When you hire new employees or when there are changes in how your company functions, you should update your plans and inform your people.
+Work from home or hybrid workforces add complexity to business systems and multiply the cybersecurity risks.
+Different protocols exist for these environments.

 - Identify threats or risks